Enterprise is ready to use our strengths—rapid prototyping, open-source solutions, and multidisciplinary teams—to join the fight against COVID-19.

 After a lively round of voting, the shared air filtration system won with 30% of the votes.
 The Consumer Product Manufacturing (CPM) Enterprise has been selected to helm the project.
 Read more about their plans for the HVAC project.

-The CPM team is very excited to start pursuing this project, but the team still needs your financial support, says Chris Morgan, assistant director of educational partnerships for Enterprise.
+The CPM team is very excited to start pursuing this project, but the team still needs your financial support, says Rick Berkey, Dirtector of the Enterprise Program.
 “The team currently has enough funding to start purchasing preliminary materials, but your continued donations will help them build a complete prototype, and perhaps even allow for full testing of the developed system.”
 Funding received beyond the cost of the safer HVAC project will be applied to additional student projects.